gregwhitaker/springboot-rsocket-example/README.md

 # springboot-rsocket-example
 An example of building Spring Boot services using RSocket as the communication protocol.

+The example contains two services which generate random numbers and letters.
+The client application calls the services and streams back the randomly generated data for display in the console.

 ## Building the Example
 Run the following command to build the example: